Student-FastDev/Auto-FastCut/README.md

 - **Model Predictions:** The script uses the pre-trained model to predict cut points in the audio file.
 Predictions are printed with their corresponding timestamps.
 - **Dependencies:** Make sure to install all required dependencies and have the Conda environment properly set up to avoid issues.

-## Contributing

-Feel free to contribute to the project by submitting issues, bug reports, or pull requests.
-For significant changes, please open an issue first to discuss what you would like to change.

-**Auto-FastCut** is a project developed to streamline video editing processes using AI.
-Happy cutting!

 ---

 <div align="center">